Note: World Bank Group staff are encouraged to review internal resources for additional information specific to Bank staff:

 - CDC: Use of Cloth Face Coverings to Help Slow the Spread of COVID-19

-- Please contact your primary care physician to get guidance on what to do and follow local public health authority guidance.
+- Contact your primary care physician to get guidance on what to do and follow local public health authority guidance.

 - If you need to go out in public (e.g. to a medical appointment) wear a medical mask to prevent infection of others.

-If you do not have a primary care physician – refer to the two posted FAQs:
+If you do not have a primary care physician – refer to the FAQs

 Monitoring of health should include a daily temperature check for fever (defined as 38.0 C / 100.4 F) and monitoring for symptoms including cough, difficulty breathing, new loss of taste or smell or fatigue.